Read This First

 Prompt 2: Gemini suggests the following are legitimate ways of knowing independent of the scientific method

-The section turns on Evaluation of Rebuttals to Alternative Ways of Knowing, Faith and Revelation, and Engaging Gemini’s Claim.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Evaluation of Rebuttals to Alternative Ways of Knowing, Faith and Revelation, and Engaging Gemini’s Claim in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Evaluation of Rebuttals to Alternative Ways of Knowing distinct from Faith and Revelation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Evaluation of Rebuttals to Alternative Ways of Knowing distinct from Faith and Revelation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Logical deduction and analysis of concepts can lead to new understandings.
 Mathematicians and philosophers rely heavily on this approach.